Services & Background Processes

 Uninstalling or Reinstalling Services

-Manually removing a service with sc.exe delete is not recommended.
+Manually removing a service with sc.exe delete is not recommended for current installs.
 It leaves configuration, log directories, and database connections in an inconsistent state.
-Always use the installer.
+Always prefer the installer or the helper script above.

 Back to: Documentation Overview • Related: Configuration, Watch Folders, AI Watch Folders